MLI Correction page for NuSTAR SOC

 What Is The MLI correction?

 In roughly October 2017, the thermal blanketing on the rear of the FPMA telescope suffered a tear.
-This results in an enhanced soft X-ray throughput for FPMA compared with FPMB after this occurred.
-The NuSTAR calibration team updated the effective area of the optics to compensate for the loss of X-ray attenuation in the MLI in the NuSTAR 20200429 CALDB release (and the subsequent CALDB and NuSTARDAS releases) .
-The MLI correction accounts for the additional degradation in the MLI as a funciton of itme.
+This resulted in an enhanced soft X-ray throughput for FPMA compared with FPMB after this occurred.
+The NuSTAR calibration team updated the effective area of the optics to compensate for the loss of X-ray attenuation in the MLI in the NuSTAR 20200429 CALDB release (and the subsequent CALDB and NuSTARDAS releases).
+The MLI correction accounts for the additional degradation in the MLI as a function of time and in most cases requires no action from the user, as NuSTARDAS will automatically select the appropriate ARF for the observation date.

 Extensive documentation of this issue may be found in Madsen, K.K., et al. (2020) arXiv:2005.00569

-We do note that there may be a subset of bright sources with the MLI correction not be accurate.
-This especially true after 2022, where we no longer have accurate temperature information to determine if an additional MLI correction is required before inspecting the data.
-For these observations we provide an Xspec mtable model to be used for those observations.
+We do note that there may be a subset of bright sources for which the MLI correction is not accurate.
+This especially true after 2022, when we no longer have accurate temperature information to determine whether an additional MLI correction is required before inspecting the data.
+For these observations, we provide an Xspec mtable model that may be used to apply an additional MLI correction on top of that already applied in the ARF.
 Care must be taken in applying this mtable as it may potentially skew the results if not used properly.
 When in doubt, please contact the NuSTAR SOC for guidance on the use of this mtable.

-This mtable model should not be used to force a model into agreement, but only if significant differences are observed between FPMA and FPMB.
+This mtable model should not be used to force a model into agreement, but only if significant differences are observed between FPMA and FPMB at low energies (E<10 keV).

-The table below lists the observation sequenceID's where there MLI fraction is below 0.9 and where we recommend the use of the mtable model (or the temperature-dependent correction).
+The table below lists the observation sequenceIDs where the MLI fraction is below 0.9 and where we recommend the use of the mtable model (or the temperature-dependent correction).

 How Is It Used?

-The MLI mtable correction is made available for pathological cases when there is a substantial difference between FPMA and FPMB.
-If these steps are not followed, and the mtable parameters and the constants between A and B are allowed to fit freely, incorrect estimates of the continuum and line shapes may occur.
+The MLI mtable correction is made available for pathological cases when there is a substantial difference between FPMA and FPMB at low energies.
+If these steps are not followed and the mtable parameters and the constants between A and B are allowed to vary freely, incorrect estimates of the continuum and line shapes may occur.

 3. Please note: The range of MLI fraction should now lie between 0.9 and 1.0, and if the range is outside that, something else may be wrong.